yuk1ty/statemachine-rs/README.md

 }
 ```

-You can assemble your state machine by using `statemachine_rs::machine::builder::StateMachineBUilder`.
+You can assemble your state machine by using `statemachine_rs::machine::builder::BasicStateMachineBuilder`.
-`StateMachineBuilder::initial_state()` initializes the initial state of its machine.
+`BasicStateMachineBuilder::initial_state()` initializes the initial state of its machine.
-`StateMachineBuilder::transition()` defines the transition model.
+`BasicStateMachineBuilder::transition()` defines the transition model.

 Of cource we can use `enum`s for representing states and inputs.
 Let's have a look at another example.